GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts